elastic/azure-marketplace/README.md

 * Azure Storage account to use with Azure Repository plugin for Snapshot/Restore
 * Application Gateway to use for SSL/TLS and SSL offload
-* The number and size of disks to attach to each data node VM

 Check out our [**examples repository**](https://github.com/elastic/azure-marketplace-examples) for examples of common scenarios and also take a look at the following blog